Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: EXPERIMENTS

-A comparison between the first and the second row of Figure \ref{fig:regression_plots} demonstrates that the log-trace retains the ordering of the relative error.
-Differences are rare and if they happen they are small and usually contained in the sample standard deviation.
+\textbf{Datasets Without Feasible Baseline.} A comparison between the first and second row of Figure \ref{fig:plots_with_feasible_optimal_solution} demonstrates that the log-trace retains the ordering of the KL-divergence.
+Differences are rare, and if they occur, they are small and usually contained in the sample standard deviation.
+Thus, we use the log-trace to assess the approximation quality of the full LA for ResNet9 and ResNet18 applied on CIFAR10 and ImageNet10, respectively.
+For both networks the number of parameters is so large that the computation of the full LA is infeasible.
+Both experiments indicate again a better performance of the low-rank based methods, especially of $P_{\mathrm{lowrank-KFAC}}$: As revealed by the trace criterion in Figure \ref{fig:trace_cifarImage_dimensional} the eigenspace of $\Sigma_{P,X}$ spanned by the selected eigenvectors in parameter space is orders of magnitude higher for $P=P_{\mathrm{lowrank-KFAC}}$ than for all other considered methods.

-\textbf{Classification Tasks.} MNIST and FashionMNIST are trained with small CNNs such that the relative error is computable.
-For these datasets the discrepancy between low rank and subset methods is even larger.
-Figure \ref{fig:MNIST_plots} shows that the subset methods yield a relative error of approximately 1.0 which implies that these methods aren't able to approximate the full covariance matrix.
-Only for very large $s$ the relative error starts to decrease which demonstrates that these methods fail to approximate the full solution effectively (cf. Appendix \ref{sec:AppendixClassSubsetLarge}). $P_{\mathrm{lowrank-KFAC}}$ shows the best performance.
-It's relative error decreases below $0.2$ and $0.1$ for $s=10$ for MNIST and FashionMNIST, respectively, and the large trace values indicate that $P_{\mathrm{lowrank-KFAC}}$ parametrizes the eigenspace corresponding to the largest eigenvalues of $\Sigma_X$, well.